runargs/python-docs-samples/bigtable/README.md

 ### quickstart

-This is the Cloud Bigtable quickstart.
+The Cloud Bigtable quickstart.

 ### quickstart_happybase

-This is the Cloud Bigtable quickstart using Happybase API.
+The Cloud Bigtable quickstart using Happybase API.